sendgrid/sendgrid-nodejs/docs/use-cases/customization.md

     }
   ],
   from: 'sender@example.org',
-  text: 'Hello plain world!',
-  html: '<p>Hello HTML world!</p>',
+  templateId: 'd-12345678901234567890123456789012',
 };
 ```

-If the `substitutions` field is provided globally as well, these substitutions will be merged with any custom substitutions you provide in the `personalizations`.
+If the `dynamicTemplateData` field is provided globally as well, these substitutions will be merged with any custom `dynamicTemplateData` you provide in the `personalizations`.